Bruno Hochmuth

-Biography
+Early life and career

 Hochmuth was born on May 10, 1911, in Houston, Texas.
 He graduated from high school in 1930 and completed a Bachelor of Science degree in Industrial Education from Texas A&M University in June 1935.
 He was commissioned a Marine second lieutenant in July 1935, upon resigning a U.S. Army Reserve commission.

 After completing The Basic School at the Philadelphia Navy Yard, he joined the Marine detachment at the Texas Centennial in Dallas, Texas, in June 1936.
 In December 1936, he was transferred to 2nd Battalion, 6th Marines in San Diego, California.
 Departing for Shanghai, China, in August 1937, he served briefly with the 6th Marines, then served two and a half years duty with the 4th Marines.
 While overseas, he was promoted to first lieutenant in July 1938.
 He remained with the 4th Marines in China until 1940.

 Upon his return to the United States, Lieutenant Hochmuth was attached to the 7th Defense Battalion in September 1940.
 In February 1941, he embarked with the 7th Defense Battalion to American and Western Samoa.
 He was promoted to major in May 1942.
 He remained in the Pacific Theater for two years, returning to the United States in March 1943, where he was assigned to the Antiaircraft Artillery School at Marine Corps Base Camp Lejeune, North Carolina, until June 1943.
 From June until May 1944, Hochmuth served as assistant director, Command and Staff School, Quantico, Virginia, prior to embarking again for the Pacific area.

 In May 1944, Major Hochmuth deployed again as assistant operations officer for the III Marine Amphibious Corps and participated in the Battle of Saipan and Battle of Tinian.
 He then commanded 3rd Battalion, 4th Marines during the Battle of Okinawa.
 For his service during Okinawa Campaign, Hochmuth received the Legion of Merit with Combat "V".